 - Arthur Parker, Chief Accountant, Bracknell Forest Council

-Pension Board members have certain legal responsibilities and must be conversant with the Local Government Pension Scheme (LGPS) rules and any document recording policy about the governance and administration of the Scheme.
-Board members are also required to have the necessary knowledge and understanding of the law relating to pensions and such other matters as deemed relevant to the role.
+Pension Board members have certain legal responsibilities and must be generally aware of the Local Government Pension Scheme (LGPS) rules and the document policies about the governance and administration of the Scheme, all of which are regularly reviewed.
+Board members are also required to have the necessary knowledge and understanding of the law relating to pensions and such other matters as deemed relevant to the role, and therefore are required to undertake training to fulfil the role.
 A link to all Board agendas, papers and minutes can be found in the Meetings section of this website.
 The process is very transparent and comments and questions from scheme members are always welcome.

 If you have any questions or comments that you would like to raise with the Board, you can do so by sending an email to our dedicated Pension Board account at firstname.lastname@example.org

 Pension Board Vacancy

 As indicated above we currently have a scheme member representative vacancy.